Compare Insurance Quotes

 - Worker’s Compensation

 They also provide group insurance options for businesses including group retirement plans, life insurance plans, and other financial services.
 They assist companies in providing benefits packages to their employees as well as basics like Worker’s Comp.

 The vast majority of AIG’s products are not easily quotable, mainly because they require a great deal of information and rates can vary greatly.

-AIG is a big company, but does not generally aim its products at the average person.
+AIG is a big company, however, does not generally aim its products at the average person.
 The exception to this might be their life insurance and financial planning products.
-Because the company doesn’t position itself as a discount insurance company, and makes no effort to advertise itself as a budget option, it can be expected that most of the premiums won’t be the most competitive option on the market.
+Because the company does not position itself as a discount insurance company, and makes zero effort to advertise itself as a budget option, it can be expected that most of the premiums will not be the most competitive option on the market.

 That said, AIG is a huge force in the life insurance market, which speaks to the fact that a large number of people are finding the products affordable as well as being a solid choice.
 AIG does offer online quoting for its term life insurance product, but requires personal information entered and contact information for a follow-up.
 This differs from some simple life insurance quoting options provided by other companies, which are without any sort of commitment to being contacted by the company afterward.